Chrissy is a free-lance writer who loves cosmetics, fragrances, and bath and body products.

 Glycerin is a natural, anti-aging substance used for the treatment of loss of elasticity, wrinkles, dryness, dark circles, and puffiness in the delicate eye area.

 Glycerin is a sweet, clear, odorless, thick liquid extracted from plant or animal fats.
 It is a natural substance that exists in all fats and oils and, due to its anti-aging and non-irritating qualities, should be an included on the ingredient list of any anti-wrinkle eye treatments purchased.

 What is the Origin of Glycerin?

-Glycerin was first discovered by Swedish chemist Karl Wilhelm Sheele in 1783, being extracted from an olive oil.
+Glycerin was first discovered by Swedish chemist Karl Wilhelm Sheele in 1783 when he extracted it from an olive oil.
 Sheele referred to it as "the sweet principal of fat."
 It was first developed into a soap by French chemist Michel Eugene Chevreul in 1811.
 It was Chevreul who gave it the name "glycerin".
 In the late 1950s, glycerin became a treatment for glaucoma of the eyes.
 Today, modern science has proven its effectiveness as an anti-aging remedy.
 Glycerin is used in luxurious soaps, moisturizing lotions, and anti-aging skin treatments due to its skin conditioning properties.

 What Effects Does Glycerin Have on the Skin of the Eye Area?